MichaelsPlayground/TalkToYourDESFireCard/manual_talk_to_your_desfire_ev3_card.md

 ### Commit section commands

 Write operations to a Backup-, Value-, Linear Record- or Cyclic Record file needs to get commit before they are written finally.
-You need to fire this command from (Main) activites side as the general workflow allows to send data to several files in the same application and commit all write operations in one commit command (**commitTransaction**).
-As there is an optional file type available (**Transaction MAC file**) there might be some extra steps to run before committing a transaction (**commitReaderId**), see Transaction MAC file for details.
+You need to fire this command from (Main) activities side as the general workflow allows to send data to several files in the same application and commit all write operations in one commit command (**commitTransaction**).
+As there is an optional file type available (**Transaction MAC file**) there might be some extra steps to run before committing a transaction, see Transaction MAC file for details.
+The opposite command of a commitTransaction is the
+**abortTransaction** command that cancels all write operations done after an selectApplication or commitTransaction command.

 ### Transaction MAC File section commands

-The Transaction MAC file is a special feature available on DESFire EV2/EV3 and DESFire Light tags only.
+The Transaction MAC file (TMAC file) is a special feature available on DESFire EV2/EV3 and DESFire Light tags only.
 This file stores the last transactions on the tag so a backend server is been able to prove that all transactions had been processed correctly.
+The library does NOT support any methods to validate the data in this file but can request the return of the updated value after a successful COMMIT command.

+There is an additional option during creation of a TMAC file - running a preceding **commitReaderId**.
+If this option is set a commitTransaction command will fail unless a previous commitReaderId command is fired.
+The TMAC file includes the reader Id in the calculation.

 ### Key commands